Marcbaer/DSND_Capstone/docs/index.md

 <img src="income_dist.png">

-The provided datasets were processed and combined in order to provide an optimized input data set for the classfiers.
+The provided datasets were cleaned, processed and combined in order to provide an optimized input data set for the classfiers.

 ## Final Thoughts and whats next?